justin-0/shopping-list/readme.md

-# Shopping List App
+# Shopping List

-- Add items to list via form input
+- Add to DOM with input values
-- Remove item with delete icon
+- Remove items with 'x' icon
-- Clear all items with clear button
+- Clear all items with clear all
-- Filter list items with search term
+- Filter items with input value
+- Update UI based on the number of items on page
+- Working with local storage, get and clear storage